Request for Evidence to prove specialty occupation for H1B job is very dangerous and you should respond with all documents to avoid denials.

 #B- Technical Terms Explanation

-The technical terms used in your job or daily work should be explained clearly to help USCIS officer understand the nature of your work.
+The technical terms used in your job or daily work should be explained clearly to help the USCIS officer understand the nature of your work.

 Do not write statements that are vague and create confusion.